The Spiritual Discipline of Sabbath

 The command to practice Sabbath has been one of much misunderstanding throughout human history.
 Two ways this has shown to be the case is either people outright deny or ignore the command of God to faithfully keep and practice Sabbath, or others embrace a Sabbath idea but load it with extra-biblical and unbiblical, burdensome requirements.

 What the Sabbath is not:

-1. Sabbath is not simply about a day off from responsibilities for us to act like the lord of our own lives with no regard for God’s design for Sabbath.
+1. The Sabbath is not simply about having a day off from responsibilities for us to act like the lord of our own lives with no regard for God’s design for Sabbath.
 Sabbath is a blessing to you, but it is not about you.
 If we treat it like another holiday or day off, we are not honoring Sabbath as God has commanded.
-(Anything that we make only about us or the horizontal and not ultimately for God and His glory is idolatry and sin and selfishness at work.
-So, the goal is to honor God with our lives and to be sure our Sabbath is ultimately about honoring and worshiping Him.)
+Anything that we make only about us or the horizontal and not ultimately for God and His glory is idolatry and sin, and it is selfishness at work.
+So, the goal is to honor God with our lives and to be sure our Sabbath is ultimately about honoring and worshiping Him.

 2. Sabbath is not a day of unpleasant burdens from God.
 Sabbath is commanded to us, but it is not a bad thing.
 If we truly love Jesus, then Sabbath, as He has designed it, is an awesome and blessed thing.

 What is Sabbath?
 Perhaps Sabbath can be summarized this way:

 The purpose of the moral law of Sabbath is to provide us a special day of worship to God, physical and mental rest and refreshment, and fellowship with other believers.

 We need Sabbath.
 God designed man to rest in Him.
 Sabbath rest in God is a beautiful reality that God has given.
 And for the saints, it will be experienced for all eternity.